Rockyneuron/video_analysis_behaviour_tracking_zic2/readme.md

-# Behavioral Tracking Analysis Code Repository
+## Mouse Predatory Behavior Analysis Pipeline

 Code for behaviour tracking analysis of experiments for paper [1].